 The result is mostly generic AI slop.
 Don’t do that.

-The copilot_instructions.md
+The copilot-instructions.md

 file becomes part of every Copilot request’s context window.
 Since it’s included with every prompt, its content directly impacts the quality and relevance of all suggestions.
 Research shows that irrelevant information can drastically reduce response quality or, worse, send the AI astray entirely.
 Therefore, avoid generic sentences that just waste tokens and instead prioritize project-specific details Copilot can’t immediately infer from your code alone, e.g. architectural patterns, domain terms, and non-obvious constraints.